 Executive Treasurer Jaynes

 Kelli moved to Redwood Valley from Riverside, California in 1983.
-She graduated from Ukiah High School in 1990 where she began her interest in small business management and advertising as a member of the Distribution Education Clubs of America (DECA) and the Regional Occupation Programs (ROP).
-She studied at Mendocino College in Ukiah, California and Mira Costa College in Oceanside, California and plans on resuming her education to pursue her degree in Public Administration and Accounting.
-Her most recent educational accomplishment was being one of many Native leaders to graduate from the California Tribal College’s Tribal Leadership and Governance Certificate Program.
+She graduated from Ukiah High School in 1990.
+She has studied at Mendocino College in Ukiah, California and Mira Costa College in Oceanside, California.
+Her plan is to resume her education and pursue her degree in Public Administration and Accounting.
+Her most recent educational accomplishment was being one of many Native Leaders to graduate from the California Tribal College’s Tribal Leadership and Governance Certificate Program.

 Kelli has culminated and honed a variety of skills by working in the broader Native and local community.
-She spent 2 years working in the California Indian Manpower Consortium offices and 4 years at Consolidated Tribal Health Project Inc. as a Certified Perinatal Health Specialist and Community Health Representative.
+She spent 4 years at Consolidated Tribal Health Project Inc. as a Certified Perinatal Health Specialist and Community Health Representative.
 She has also worked for the Mendocino County Mental Health Department, Juvenile Probation and Department of Child Support Services.
-While employed with the county, Kelli received a glowing commendation from then Clerk of the Board of Supervisors, Kristi Furman.
+While employed with the county, Kelli received a glowing commendation letter from then Clerk of the Board of Supervisors, Kristi Furman.

 Melinda Hunter was born in Ukiah, California on December 8, 1968 to Priscilla and Michael Hunter Sr. She has lived in the Ukiah/Redwood Valley area for most of her life.
 She moved onto the Coyote Valley Reservation in 1987.